emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 Need help?
 ==========

-The :ref:`Emscripten Test Suite <running-emscripten-tests>` contains good examples of almost all functionality offered by Emscripten.
+The :ref:`Emscripten Test Suite <emscripten-test-suite>` contains good examples of almost all functionality offered by Emscripten.
 If you have a problem, it is a good idea to search the suite to determine whether test code with similar behavior is able to run.

 If you've tried the ideas here and you need more help, please :ref:`contact`.